Sign up to save your podcasts

 Or

-From being disciplined for an “untogether” curriculum, to navigating the fragile language of bisexuality as it first emerged as a personal identity, to confronting racism and gatekeeping in academia, Farajajé insisted that liberation without the body, desire, and spirit was incomplete.
+From being disciplined for an “untogether” curriculum, to navigating the fragile language of bisexuality as it first emerged as an identity, to confronting racism and gatekeeping in academia, Farajajé insisted that liberation without the body, desire, and spirit was incomplete.
 During the height of the HIV/AIDS crisis, he carried that insistence into the Black church, choosing presence over safety.

-From being disciplined for an “untogether” curriculum, to navigating the fragile language of bisexuality as it first emerged as a personal identity, to confronting racism and gatekeeping in academia, Farajajé insisted that liberation without the body, desire, and spirit was incomplete.
+From being disciplined for an “untogether” curriculum, to navigating the fragile language of bisexuality as it first emerged as an identity, to confronting racism and gatekeeping in academia, Farajajé insisted that liberation without the body, desire, and spirit was incomplete.
 During the height of the HIV/AIDS crisis, he carried that insistence into the Black church, choosing presence over safety.